capturethesignal/cts-tools/README.md

 $ dd if=cts.fifo of=samples.raw bs=2048 count=1000
 ```

-This will not work on MAC OSX but a trick to make this work on any OS would be to use a second container that proxies that FIFO to a TCP socket (using socat), expose that port to the host, and then use socat on the host to re-proxy from the exposed port back to a file.
+This will not work on any non-Linux host OS (because FIFOs are OS-specific) but a trick would be to use a second container that proxies that FIFO to a TCP socket (using `socat`), expose that port to the host, and then use `socat` on the host to re-proxy from the exposed port back to a file.
 Not clean, but should work.

-Alternatively, simply run the dd command in docker:
+Alternatively, simply use `dd` or `cat`:

 ```bash
 $ ./docker-run.sh 'dd if=cts.fifo of=samples.raw bs=2048 count=1000'
 ```

-The resulting 'samples.raw' file can then be read directly into tools like URH.
+The resulting `samples.raw` file can then be read directly into tools like URH.

 # Receive with SDR Tools
 Now you can consume RF data (IQ samples) from the FIFO.
 For example, with GQRX you can use the following device string: